 B. Cytoplasmic Events –

-- The spindle fibres and astral rays disappear.
+- The spindle fibers and astral rays disappear.

 What is Cytokinesis?